bluesky/scanspec/docs/how-to/serialize-a-spec.rst

 Every Spec lists in its documentation a list of parameters and types.
-The JSON representation is the dictionary of these parameters, wrapped in a dictionary with a single element whose axis is the classname.
+The JSON representation is the dictionary of these parameters, wrapped in a dictionary with a single element whose key is the classname.
 This allows the deserialization code to pick the correct class to deserialize to.
 For example::

     {'Line': {'axis': 'y', 'start': 4, 'stop': 5, 'num': 6}}